Tencent/omi/docs/main-concepts.md

 render(<my-app />, document.body, store)
 ```

-Unlike global variables, when there are multiple root nodes, multiple stores can be injected, while there is only one global variable.
+Unlike global variables, when there are multiple root nodes, multiple stores can be injected.

 <!--
 ```js